leventerguder/injavawetrust-ocp17/OCP17-study-guide/src/main/java/chapter01/04-Understanding Package Declarations and Import.md

 We’ve been referring to System without an import every time we printed text, and Java found it just fine.
 There’s one special package in the Java world called java.lang.
 This package is special in that it is automatically imported.

+    import java.lang.System; // Redundant Import
+    import java.lang.*; // Redundant Import
+    import java.util.Random;
+    import java.util.*; // Redundant Import

+Lines 1 and 2 are redundant because everything in java.lang is automatically imported.
+Line 4 is also redundant in this example because Random is already imported from java.util.Random.
+If line 3 wasn’t present, java.util.* wouldn’t be redundant, though, since it would cover importing Random.

+Which import statements do you think would work to get this code to compile?

+    public class InputImports {
+        public void read(Files files) {
+            Paths.get("name");
+        }
+    }

+There are two possible answers.
+The shorter one is to use a wildcard to import both at the same time.

+    import java.nio.file.*;

+    import java.nio.file.Files;
+    import java.nio.file.Paths;

+Now let’s consider some imports that don’t work.

+    import java.nio.*; // NO GOOD - a wildcard only matches class names, not "file.Files" import java.nio.*.*; // NO GOOD - you can only have one wildcard and it must be at the end import java.nio.file.Paths.*; //  // NO GOOD - you cannot import methods only class names

 ## Naming Conflicts